 That’s the kind of grace God calls us to in Christ.
 What does it mean to be a Christian?
 Chapter 5 said it meant to be secure.
 Chapter 6 says it means to be free from sin.
 Chapter 7 will tell us there’s still a battle.
 And chapter 8 will tell us how to win it.
 Let’s pray together.

 Thank You for reminding us, Lord, that we are slaves of obedience, as Paul says in one verse, slaves of righteousness, as he says in another, slaves of God, as he says in another.
 One and the same.
 And free from the tyranny of sin.
 Bless You for that.
-And may we live out in practice what we are in position and never return to the things which produced shame and death but always those things that produce righteousness, holiness and life.
+And may we live out in practice what we are in position and never return to the things that produced shame and death but, always those things that produce righteousness, holiness and life.

 With your head bowed for just a moment, if you have never come to Jesus Christ, received Him as your Savior and Lord, you are not free from sin and it will kill you.
-But Jesus offers His freedom to you if you will give Him your life, if you will believe that He...God in human flesh died and rose again for you.
-Open your heart right now to Him, say "I want to be free from sin and I want to be a slave to righteousness, possessor of eternal life.”
+But Jesus offers His freedom to you if you will give Him your life, if you will believe that He, God in human flesh, died and rose again for you.
+Open your heart right now to Him.
+Say “I want to be free from sin, and I want to be a slave to righteousness, possessor of eternal life.”

 Christian, reaffirm to God your thanks for the freedom He’s given you.
 Tell Him you’re thankful that you do not have to sin, that you’ve been delivered from the bondage and the tyranny of that old master.
 And then ask His forgiveness for the times that you obeyed a master who has no claim on you and in your humanness you sinned.
 And then ask Him to lead you in the way of holiness that you might fulfill in your life all that He desires of purity and obedience.

-Father, we ask that You’ll do Your work in every heart that we might come truly to understand what it means to be free, to rejoice in that freedom that some might even be set free tonight is our prayer for Christ’s sake.
+Father, we ask that You’ll do Your work in every heart, that we might come truly to understand what it means to be free, to rejoice in that freedom, that some might even be set free tonight is our prayer for Christ’s sake.
 Amen.